Unity in Morals, Division in Faith?

 But I must ask whether the German faith in moral unity, while perhaps practical for many years, was misplaced.

 Faith and morals may be conceptually distinct, but they are hardly separable.
 Catholic morality is not, after all, an arbitrary imposition of divine commands and prohibitions imposed on man, but an act of God’s reason and desire for human good, leading us to love.
 Morality—how we live our lives—is inseparably tied to what we believe about God and us and how we should go about living in that light.
-Shifts in doctrine will inevitably lead to shifts in morals, even if the process is slow and the ancient régime manages to keep running on the fumes of the old faith for a few centuries.
+Shifts in doctrine will inevitably lead to shifts in morals, even if the process is slow and the ancien régime manages to keep running on the fumes of the old faith for a few centuries.

 The distinctive characteristic of the papacy of St. John Paul II was the question of man.
 Who is man, and who is he in relation to God?
 For over a quarter century, St. John Paul II sought to trace out an integral Christian humanism in which the conclusions “what should I do?” flowed from “who am I?”
 Pace the Marxist critique, man becomes more fully himself the more he follows God.
 God is not the alienation of man.
 Human authenticity and his relation to God stand in direct, not inverse proportion.
 Alienation is not when man gives himself—his will—to God; it is when he does not.